UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Pianos and other practice rooms are available for music students in Melba Hall (the Conservatorium of Music on the Parkville campus) and across the Southbank campus.

-Refer to the Faculty of Fine Arts and Music resources webpage: Current student resources
+To book these spaces, refer to the Faculty of Fine Arts and Music room booking webpage: Current student resources

-How do I book Wilson Hall or the Old Quad?
+How do I book Wilson Hall or the Old Quad for an event?

 Wilson Hall: Details and bookings can be found under the “Wilson Hall” drop-down on the Venue Management Special Venues page.